 Tough Road Ahead

-Miners concludes by noting that he future doesn’t look bright for DNT.
-There’s been very little progress in the last couple of years, with minimal government or public pressure on Internet companies to change their privacy policies.
-The World Wide Web Consortium finally published a paper aimed at a standard a couple of months ago, but the standard itself is long overdue and years away from finalization.
+Miners concludes by noting that the future doesn’t look bright for DNT.
+There’s been very little progress in the last couple of years, with minimal government or public pressure on internet companies to change their privacy policies.
+The World Wide Web Consortium finally published a paper aimed at a standard, a couple of months ago, but the standard itself is long overdue and years away from finalization.
 Furthermore, the Electronic Frontier Foundation and other public advocacy organizations have voiced fears that if/when a standard does finally come about, it’s likely to be so watered down that it won’t offer much real protection.